 Penal Code 186.10 is the California statute that defines the crime of money laundering.
-People commit this offense when they take money obtained from illegal or criminal activity, and channel it into bank accounts or other legitimate uses, so that no one will be able to trace the money’s source.
-A violation of this law can lead to a felony charge that is punishable by a jail sentence of up to four years.
+People commit this offense when they take money obtained from illegal or criminal activity, and channel it into bank accounts or other legitimate uses, so that no one will be able to trace the source of the funds.

 California’s money laundering laws are set forth in two main statutes.
 These are:

 - Penal Code 186.10 PC, which covers money that is related to any kind of crime, and

 - California Health and Safety Code 11370.9 HS, which deals only with money earned from drug crimes.

 What are some common examples of money laundering?

 - a person depositing checks worth a large amount of money, earned via health care fraud, with a California financial institution.